alexmiller63/star-almanack/moon-names.md

 This makes the naming system a consequence of the astronomy rather than a property of the Gregorian calendar.

-### Frost Moon

-Star Almanack normally uses 12 recurring Full Moon names aligned with the natural seasons.

-**Frost Moon** is a 13th, rarely used name.

-It is used when the astronomical arrangement of the Full Moons places an additional lunation between the Hunter's Moon and the Moon Before Yule.

-In such a year, the autumn sequence becomes:

-**Harvest Moon → Hunter's Moon → Frost Moon → Moon Before Yule**

-Frost Moon does not replace the seasonal Blue Moon and should not be confused with it.

-A **Blue Moon** is an intercalary designation produced when an astronomical season contains 4 Full Moons; under the traditional seasonal rule, the 3rd is the Blue Moon.

-The **Frost Moon**, by contrast, preserves the astronomical meanings of the Harvest Moon and Moon Before Yule when their positions create room for an additional named Full Moon between them.

-The name Frost Moon is traditional rather than newly coined by Star Almanack.
-Star Almanack uses it in this specialized position because its seasonal meaning is appropriate and because it allows the other astronomically anchored Moon names to retain their meanings.

 ## 2026–2045 Yule-to-Yule Calculation Test

-Each cycle begins immediately after the December solstice with the

-**Moon After Yule** and ends with the following **Moon Before Yule**.
+Each cycle begins immediately after the December solstice with the **Moon After Yule** and ends with the following **Moon Before Yule**.

-Yule is defined astronomically as the December solstice, not as a fixed

-civil calendar date.
+Yule is defined astronomically as the December solstice, not as a fixed civil calendar date.

 ### Yule 2025–Yule 2026